mfornace/nupack-docs-dev/README.md

 Do not edit the `build` branch as it is automatically generated.

 For development, please see the `docs` branch.
-(On GitHub, see button above on left).
+(On GitHub, see `Branch: master` toggle above on left).